danchoi/ask_stack/README.md

     java -jar vendor/selenium-server-standalone-2.0b3.jar

-This should be done in a different terminal window from the one you will be running ask_stack.rb in.
+This should be done in a different terminal window from the one you will be running `ask_stack` in.
 You only have to start up the Selenium standalone server once.
 You can leave this running in the background indefinitely.